rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 ## Current limitations

-This simulator aims to remain lightweight and therefore omits several advanced
+-This simulator aims to remain lightweight and therefore omits several advanced
 concepts:

 - The physical layer is greatly simplified and does not reproduce hardware imperfections found in real devices.
-- Support for LoRaWAN classes B and C is functional but lacks extensive timing drift or beacon loss handling.
 - Mobility relies on random Bezier paths without obstacles or terrain constraints.
 - Basic LoRaWAN security (AES encryption and MIC) is enabled by default but join